nickfargo/state/_includes/content/api/state/methods.md

 this.realize()
 {% endhighlight %}

-If `this` state is `virtual` — i.e., a lightweight `State` whose content is entirely inherited — then calling `realize` transforms `this` into a “real” state that can bear content of its own.
-If `this` is already real then calling `realize` has no effect.
+Transforms `this` [virtual state](/docs/#concepts--inheritance--protostates--under-the-hood) into a “real” state that can bear content of its own.
+If `this` is already real instead of virtual, then calling `realize` has no effect.

 Returns `this`.